merissab44/Git-Team-Workflow-Lab/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+After 10 minutes of investigation, a zookeeper comes out from behind the koala habitat.
+Jacob notices that he seems scared out of his mind so he goes over to talk to him.
+What's your name?
+Jacob says in his "it's okay" voice.
+Mason.
+They hit it off and decide to make their way to the front of the zoo.
+There's a barrier that their human selves can't get past.

 Jacob met the Unicorn King who granted him magic powers.
 The end.